shielsr/assignment-04/documentation.md

 ## Draw pumpkins on a `<canvas>`

 It would be good to visually show the users their pumpkin as they design them.
 I would use JS and a canvas and assemble pngs to live-construct the pumpkins (similar to what I did in my second assignment, which allowed users to create their own roll of pastilles).
+Again, this is out of scope of the project.